 "Ugh!
 Why are you yelling at me?"

-Have you ever had a text conversation go something like this?
-Your friend is trying to convey her excitement and emotion and instead of throwing in some emojis, she used exclamation points.
-No big deal, just, why was she yelling?
+Have you ever had a text conversation go something like that?
+Your friend is trying to convey excitement and instead of throwing in some emojis, she uses exclamation marks.
+No big deal, but it can come across as a different kind of emotion, like anger or frustration.

 Let's take a look at some exclamatory sentence examples.
 We've broken them up into their most common categories.